MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListItems.md

 ```

 ### -Ids
-The Ids parameter specifies the entry that you want to modify.
-To find this value, use the Get-TenantAllowBlockListItems cmdlet and the Entry property value (a URL or a file hash).
+The Ids parameter specifies the entries that you want to modify.
+To find this value, use the Get-TenantAllowBlockListItems cmdlet and the Identity property value (a URL or a file hash).

 An example value for this parameter is `RgAAAAAI8gSyI_NmQqzeh-HXJBywBwCqfQNJY8hBTbdlKFkv6BcUAAAl_QCZAACqfQNJY8hBTbdlKFkv6BcUAAAl_oSPAAAA0`.